Feedback Is a Gift But Only If You’re Coachable

 Let me state a painful, yet obvious, truth for you… Great feedback is a gift.
-However, if constructive feedback is
+However, if constructive feedback is positive, the opposite is concurrently

 Effective management balances oversight with accountability while avoiding micromanagement.
 Micromanagement stifles employee autonomy and engagement, leading to negative outcomes.
 Conversely, accountability fosters collaboration and improves performance.
 Leaders should establish clear standards, invest in coaching, transfer ownership, and provide timely feedback to enhance team dynamics and individual responsibility.